thoughtbot/maybe_haskell/book/functor/curried-form.md

 f = map (add 5) [1,2,3]
 ```

-While both forms are valid Haskell without any additional changes to the
+While both forms are valid Haskell (in fact, the `curry` and `uncurry` functions
-language (in fact, the `curry` and `uncurry` functions in the Prelude will
+in the Prelude will convert functions between the two forms), the latter was
-convert functions between the two forms), the latter form is preferred and some
+chosen as the default and so Haskell's syntax allows some things that make it
-decisions were made regarding Haskell's syntax to better support it.
+more convenient.

 For example, we can name function arguments in whatever way we like; we don't
 have to always assign a single lambda expression as the function body.
 In fact,